 Self-service analytics is about helping businesses leverage all of their big data assets across the entire organization.
 In order to accomplish that purpose, what self-service analytics isn’t about—according to Gartner—is pairing commercial Hadoop-as-a-Service platforms with the same old customary BI tools.
 In fact, statistics show that revenue growth for traditional BI tools is flatlining, while growth for data visualization and business discovery tools is enjoying double-digit status.

 Data Power Users

 A number of the newer self-service analytics tools enable more skilled data analysts or “power users” to explore, merge, and visualize disparate multi-source data to generate new, valuable business insights.
-In turn, BI tools such as Tableau allow less tech-savvy or “casual users” within an organization to analyze and visualize data for insights, and to share those insights with other decision makers quickly and easily.
+In turn, BI tools such as Tableau allow less tech-savvy or “casual users” within an organization to analyze and visualize data for insights, and to share those insights with other decision-makers quickly and easily.

 The supportive partner of these new and better BI tools is cloud-based Hadoop-as-a-Service.
-After all, the analysis and visualization of big data necessitates the ability to capture, manage and store vast lakes of data, all of which Hadoop does very efficiently and affordably.
+After all, the analysis and visualization of big data necessitate the ability to capture, manage and store vast lakes of data, all of which Hadoop does very efficiently and affordably.

 Qubole’s big-data-as-a-service offers standard mechanisms to connect to the majority of BI and visualization tools in the market, including Looker, and Tableau.
 Qubole works to continuously grow its ecosystem of BI/Visualization partners because we believe the success of big data projects lies in answering business questions using the right processing tool combined with the right business intelligence/visualization tool.